bakame-php/stackwatch/README.md

 // you create a new Profiler by passing the callback you want to profile
 $profiler = new Profiler($service->calculateHeavyStuff(...));

-//we invoke the __invoke method of the profile which will execute the callback
+//we invoke the `run` method of the Profiler which will execute the callback
 //$result is the result of executing the calculateHeavyStuff method
 $result = $profiler->run(new DateTimeImmutable('2024-12-24'));
 // you can use `__invoke` as a syntactic sugar method.

 $summary = $profiler->latest(); // returns the Summary from the last call
-// the $Summary->metrics property returns a Metrics instance
+// the $summary->metrics property returns a Metrics instance
 $metrics = $summary->metrics;

 $metrics->executionTime;